rchlblns/simple-nav/README.md

 ## Next Steps
 The scope of this project is quite small as it is a coding challenge.
 In a bigger project, I would implement the following:

-1. Better responsiveness - I would likely create a hamburger menu with a vertical layout that's triggered by paticular screen sizes.
+1. Better responsiveness - I would likely create a hamburger menu with a vertical layout that's triggered by mobile breakpoints.
+Additionally, would add media queries to ensure submenu stays flush to primary menu.
-2. Cleaner transitions & more clear user feedback
+2. Cleaner transitions & even more clear user feedback